For Inquiring Minds

 Does Judgy Bunny know the Easter Bunny?

 Yes.
 The Easter Bunny once asked Judgy Bunny for advice on the best way to hide eggs.
 She judged that hiding ostrich eggs might make them easier for kids to find.
-The Easter Bunny had never met an ostrich and thought those eggs sounded too heavy, so that probably won’t work out, but they are still friends.
+The Easter Bunny had never met an ostrich and thought those eggs sounded too heavy, but they are still friends.

 Is Judgy Bunny a real bunny?